TH3ndr1/flashcards/docs/project-documentation v4.md

     *   View Decks: List user's decks (`/` via `DeckListClient.tsx`).
     *   Edit Decks: Modify deck metadata, manage cards, and assign/unassign deck tags (`/edit/[deckId]` page via `useEditDeck` hook).
     *   Delete Decks: Remove decks and associated cards (via `DeckDangerZone` component on `/edit/[deckId]` page, triggering `useEditDeck().handleDeleteDeckConfirm` -> `deckActions.deleteDeck`).
+    *   **Export Deck to PDF:** From the `/edit/[deckId]` page, users can download the deck's content as a PDF file.
+        *   The PDF includes the deck title, tags, and a two-column layout for questions and answers.
+        *   It supports dynamic font selection mirroring the user's app settings for card fonts.
+        *   Word color coding (based on part-of-speech and gender, similar to the app) can be enabled/disabled for the PDF.
+        *   The font size for questions and answers in the PDF is adjustable via user settings.
+        *   Card status icons (e.g., for 'new' or 'relearning' cards) can be optionally included.
+        *   The PDF includes page numbers ("Page X / Y") and a "Created by StudyCards on <date>" attribution (date on first page header, name in footer).
+        *   A legend for card status icons is included in the footer.
 *   **Card Management:** Create, view, edit, delete individual cards within the deck edit page (`/edit/[deckId]`, managed by `useEditDeck` hook calling `cardActions`).
 *   **Tag Management:**
     *   Create, view, delete user-specific global tags (`/tags` page via `TagManagerClient.tsx`, using `tagActions`).